slashgu/work/readme.md

     	for function in match['on_match_functions']:
         	function(line_data)

-In where, **match** is a **LineMatch** object that explains how to take an arbitrary string and if it matches a regular expression, *pull out specific data from the regular expression* and *put it into a dictionary*.
+Where, **match** is a **LineMatch** object that explains how to take an arbitrary string and if it matches a regular expression, *pull out specific data from the regular expression* and *put it into a dictionary*.
 The concept of **match** is the key of understanding how this program works, and it might be a little confused at first glance, so here's an example:

 We design a regular expression